goderich/dissertation/dissertation.md

 The final two examples, ***mas**kakaruʔ\~**pəsi**kakaruʔ**an*** 'to talk, to chat' and ***mas**tatail\~**pəsi**tatayl**an*** 'to jump' have 3-syllable stems, but the initial syllable is C*a*-reduplication on the root.
 Rhythmic vowel reduction does not normally apply in reduplicated forms, which is why the fourth-to-last vowel is still present in ***pəsi**kakaruʔ**an*** and ***pəsi**tatayl**an*** (another reason may be anti-gemination).
 Nevertheless, we see reduction of the sixth-to-last vowel in both forms, which confirms that the weakening rule indeed applies metrically in an iambic pattern, just like predicted by @huang2017a.

 Unlike Matu'uwal, the vowel reduction pattern in Plngawan does not appear to be rhythmic.
-Chen [-@chen2012, pp. 87-115] only looks at a small subset of forms with vowel reduction in Plngawan, namely those with *-in-* infixation.
+J. Chen [-@chen2012, pp. 87-115] only looks at a small subset of forms with vowel reduction in Plngawan, namely those with *-in-* infixation.
 Her analysis was thus very specific to this particular infix, in that the vowel after it gets deleted.
 In actuality, Plngawan allows vowel reduction to occur in other environments as well, some of which are shown in @tbl:plngawan-vowel-syncope.

 : Vowel syncope in Plngawan {#tbl:plngawan-vowel-syncope}